What Is Pemphigus?

 Pemphigus is the name for a group of autoimmune diseases.
 These conditions cause your body’s natural defense system to attack itself.

 If you have pemphigus, your immune system tries to destroy your skin and mucous membranes -- the moist parts of your body.
-What happens next is that you can get large blisters in your mouth, nose, throat, eyes, and genitals.
+That can cause large blisters in your mouth, nose, throat, eyes, and genitals.

 Pemphigus isn’t contagious.
 Luckily, it can be treated with medications.

-There are two main types of this condition.
-What symptoms you have will depend on what type you have.
+There are several types of this condition.
+Your symptoms will depend on what type you have.

 Next, blisters will often form on your skin or inside your genitals.
 They hurt, but they don’t itch.

 Pemphigus foliaceus.
 These are crusty blisters that tend to form on your chest, back, and shoulders.
 They don’t hurt, but they do itch.

 Endemic pemphigus (fogo selvagem).
 This is a rare type of pemphigus foliaceus that happens most often in South America, especially Brazil.
 It often affects more than one member of the same family.

 Pemphigus vegetans.
 This type is a lot like pemphigus vulgaris.
 But instead of blisters, it forms thick, wart-like lesions.
 These usually appear on parts of the body where your skin rubs against itself, like the armpit or groin.